dannevernguyens/dannevernguyens.github.io/README.md

 ### Class 01 ###

+Today we simply introduced ourselves and got our github pages built.
+The prof was Brian Nations.
+He helped give us a lay of the land and set expectations going forward.
+I'm excited to go on this journey!

 ### Class 02 ###

 Today we went over The Terminal aka The Command Line.
+Our prof was Amanda Iverson.
 That shit was nuts!
 I feel like I have to relearn how to use a computer all over again.

 **Commands**
 - pwd = present working directory, to orient yourself!